JediLin/Hearing-Aids-Fitting-Software-Update-Checkers/README.md

 ## Changelog

 ### v2025.06.10
-- Quick Scan: skip all by default
+- Quick Scan: skip all by default (please edit `config.ini` to enable each scan)

 ### v2025.06.09
 - Using configuration file `config.ini`